 Clean Energy Solutions.
-I’ll champion investments in the full spectrum of clean energy technologies—from offshore wind and solar to advanced nuclear, fusion, and geothermal—while building environmental resilience through targeted civil engineering projects throughout our district.
-Massachusetts has the research institutions, skilled workforce, and innovative spirit to lead the nation in developing and deploying these technologies.
+I’ll champion investments in athe widefull spectrum of clean energy technologies—from offshore and onshore wind, to responsibly sited and solar to advanced nuclear, fusion, and geothermal, to small-scale hydro — while building environmental resilience through targeted civil engineering projects throughout our district.

 To make meaningful national progress, we need climate policies that will endure across multiple administrations and find support on both sides of the aisle.
 We need to work to generate broad bipartisan support for climate action that creates clean energy jobs, improves public health, and strengthens our communities.